manuka/structured-elements/README.md

 }
 ```

-Often our types have fields that can be one of a number of possible values.
+Types often have fields that can be one of a number of possible values.
 We represent this in our models using an inline array.
 The validation will succeed as long as the field matches at least one of the values in the array.

 When our TypeScript types reference other non-primitive types, we can do the same in our models using the `reference` method on our API object.
 Note how the Person in our example contains an array of Thing objects.